docker/docs/desktop/extensions.md

 ## See containers created by extensions

-By default, containers created by extensions are hidden from the list of containers in the dashboard and the Docker CLI.
+By default, containers created by extensions are hidden from the list of containers in Docker Dashboard and the Docker CLI.
 To make them visible update your settings:

 1. Navigate to  **Settings**, or **Preferences** if you're a Mac user.